pulibrary/princeton_ansible/roles/system_ldap/README.md

 - Access to an Active Directory domain controller
 - An AD user with permissions to join machines to the domain

-One will need access to [OIT AD Machine Registration Tool](https://tools.princeton.edu/Dept/) This allows you to register a new name for AD
+- Access to [OIT AD Machine Registration Tool](https://tools.princeton.edu/Dept/) to register a new Active Directory name

 ## Role Variables